Announcement of polio vaccine success: Results

 Six months before Salk's announcement, optimism and hope were so widespread that the Polio Fund in the United States had already contracted to purchase enough of the Salk vaccine to immunize 9,000,000 children and pregnant women the following year.
 And around the world, the official news prompted an immediate international rush to vaccinate.
 Medical historian Debbie Bookchin notes that Israel had committed to the Salk vaccine just days before the final report was released, and soon after, Canada, Sweden, Denmark, Norway, West Germany, the Netherlands, Switzerland, and Belgium all announced plans to either immediately begin polio immunization campaigns using Salk's vaccine or to gear up to quickly do so.

 By the summer of 1957, over two years later, 100,000,000 doses had been distributed throughout the United States and reported complications were rare.
 Scientists from other nations reported similar experiences: Denmark, for example, reported only a few cases from 2,500,000 who were vaccinated.
-Australia reported virtually no polio during her past summer season.
+Australia reported virtually no polio during its past summer season.

 Other countries where the vaccine was not yet in use suffered continued epidemics, however.
 In 1957, Hungary, for example, reported a severe epidemic requiring emergency international assistance.
 By the first half of the year they had 713 reported cases and a death rate of 6.6%, and the peak infection months of summer were still ahead.
 Canada sent a shipment of vaccines to Hungary by a refrigerated plane, and Britain and Sweden sent iron lungs.
 A few years later, during a polio outbreak in Canada, "masked bandits" stole 75,000 Salk vaccine shots from a Montreal university research center.

 Just months after the vaccine's success was announced, American President Eisenhower signed the Polio Vaccination Assistance Act of 1955, to ensure the vaccine would be distributed to the public.
 As a result, 30 million inoculations were given to children in the United States within a year, leading polio cases to fall by almost half during that time.
 By 1962, the number of cases had fallen to less than 1,000.
 In 1965, with total cases having dropped to 121, U.S. Surgeon General Luther Terry called it an "historic triumph of preventive medicine — unparalleled in history."
 In 1979 the United States was declared polio-free.

 Globally, by the end of 1990 an estimated 500,000 annual cases worldwide of paralysis were prevented as result of the polio vaccine immunization programs carried out by WHO, UNICEF, and many other organizations.
 In developing countries, estimates ran as high as 350,000 cases each year in 1988.
 As a result, in 2002, more than 500 million children were immunized in 93 countries, and by December 2002, there were only 1,924 cases worldwide, mainly in India.